Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Results

 \subsection{Physics-Informed Learning}

 The supervised physics-informed variant exhibits an increase in performance compared to the baseline model for almost all experiments, illustrating the impact of this PI fine-tuning mechanism.
 For the known grids setting, it reaches \(\text{RMSE}(|V|)=\mathbf{0.00638}\) p.u. and \(\text{RMSE}(\angle V)=\mathbf{0.1488^\circ}\).
 Across OOD benchmarks, the method exhibits the most accurate and stable performance for voltage magnitude prediction, with \(\overline{\mathrm{RMSE}}(|V|)=\mathbf{0.0166}\) p.u., and the smallest standard deviation.
 When considering voltage angle, its mean performance (\(\overline{\mathrm{RMSE}}(\angle V)=\mathbf{1.263^\circ}\)) is only outperformed by the complex-valued model.
-The mean training time is \textbf{1283}s across all experiments.
+Model efficiency metrics are very similar to the baseline model, with a slight increase in training time ($\approx 100s$) due to the physics-informed fine-tuning step.